Madhan-Kumar22/Student-Mentoring-Management-System/README.md

 (Student Mentoring Management System)<br>
 Course Code: CS254 Course Title: DBMS LAB<br>
 Semester: B. Tech 4th Sem Section: S2<br>
-Academic Year: 2020-21 Course Instructor: Dr. Annappa B and Mr. Sharath Yaji<br>
+Academic Year: 2020-21 <br>
+Course Instructor: Dr. Annappa B and Mr. Sharath Yaji<br>
 Team Members:
 1. V Madhan Kumar, 191CS260, 8050157579, madhankumar.191cs260@nitk.edu.in<br>
 2. Vinesh S Talpankar, 191CS265, 9481835943, vinesh.191cv253@nitk.edu.in<br>
 3. Arnab Das, 191CS210, 8918936324, berlin.191cs210@nitk.edu.in<br>

 Brief Description:<br>

 In this Student Mentoring Management System, we intend to develop a web-based application providing the necessary services to connect students to freelance mentors.
 It enables an easier method of interaction between students and mentors.
 All users of the program are first greeted with an easy sign-up page.
 After logging into their respective accounts users can access